waikereru/waikereru.github.io/_pages/1769-garden.md

 The stone mounds are set out in a quincunx pattern (like the five on a dice), noted by Joseph Banks in the kumara gardens in Anaura Bay.
 In the 1769 Garden they’ve been laid out using pegged strings to create the precise geometry - the same method recorded by Banks.

-In the 1769 garden the stone rows and mounds are used to showcase rare and interesting plants, for instance Coprosma acerosa, Plantago raoulii, Pelargonium inodorum, Geranium retrorsum.
+In the 1769 garden the stone rows and mounds are used to showcase rare and interesting plants, for instance *Coprosma acerosa*, *Plantago raoulii*, *Pelargonium inodorum*, *Geranium retrorsum*.

 {% include figure image_path="/assets/images/1769/stone-rows-and-mounds.jpg" caption="Stone rows and mounds" %}